 The 2020 iteration of the show has been no exception to that rule.
-This year, it has resulted in 30 new fighters being signed by the UFC—including four on this week's episode, which marked the program's return after a six-week hiatus.
+This year, it has resulted in 33 new fighters being signed by the UFC, including three on this week's episode.

 But which of this week's winners have the brightest futures in mixed martial arts?

 That's the question we'll attempt to answer here, as we assign the latest Contender Series victors letter grades based on their performances on the show and the other information we've been able to scrape together about them.